Nostress767/Zenibou/README.md

     nmake web

-building the example on GNU/Linux (untested)
+building the example on GNU/Linux
 --------------
 Make sure -lGL works/is installed (on ubuntu install libgl1-mesa-dev).